SamanthaSu512/craftnest-frontend/README.txt

 Accessibility notes:
 - All listing images expose descriptive labels to assistive technologies.
 - Forms use required validation for key fields (title, image URL, etc.).
+- If JavaScript is disabled, font controls and the market page’s dynamic features will not function.

 License/Notes:
 - Educational project for CS396 Web Dev.
 Update environment variables and backend service URLs as needed for your deployment.